 Don’t see what you’re looking for?
 Tell us!
 Reach out to Institute Director [[mjtier,Mike Tierney]].

 You don’t need to run an Institute project to be part of the Institute.
 As an Institute affiliate, you can tap into seed funding to kick-start student involvement in new research projects, apply for funds to bring a speaker to campus, reserve office space in our house on Scotland Street, and more.
-Our current affiliates include faculty and practitioners in international security, international and comparative political economy, and political psychology.
+Our current affiliates include faculty and practitioners in international security, international and comparative political economy, health sciences, business, and political psychology.
+The Rights and Responsibilities to becoming a Affiliate can be found here.
 If you’re interested in becoming an Institute affiliate, email [[mjtier,Mike Tierney]] to learn more.

 Book workshops are an opportunity for faculty members to share a draft manuscript with colleagues and students, giving you the opportunity to gain invaluable feedback on your latest work and providing students a window into the research and writing process.
 Apply to workshop your book with the Institute, and we’ve got you covered -- our team will consult on process and invitees, and we’ll also take care of the event itself.